go-pkgz/routegroup/README.md

-// this group will inherit the middlewares from the base group apiGroup := mux.Group() apiGroup.Use(apiMiddleware) apiGroup.HandleFunc("GET /hello", helloHandler) apiGroup.HandleFunc("GET /bye", byeHandler)
+// this group will inherit the middlewares from the base group apiGroup := mux.Group() apiGroup.Use(apiMiddleware) apiGroup.Handle("GET /hello", helloHandler) apiGroup.Handle("GET /bye", byeHandler)

 // mount another group for the /admin path with its own set of middlewares,